-For many couples, ‘successful’ sex means sexual intercourse and/or both partners climaxing, but this can lead to unnecessary anxiety about sexual performance.
+For many couples, ‘successful’ sex means sexual intercourse and/or both partners climaxing, but this can lead to unnecessary performance anxiety.

 Actually, what makes sex more satisfying between two people is intimacy and crucially, both of you enjoying it.
-After all, sex is meant to make us feel good, right?
+Sex is meant to make us feel good, right?

-Although sex scenes in movies would have us believe otherwise, remember that desire doesn’t just appear out of thin air, either; it needs to be ‘activated’.
+Although sex scenes in movies would have us believe otherwise, desire doesn’t just appear out of thin air, either; it needs to be ‘activated’.

 “It’s a bit like you don’t have to be starving hungry to eat breakfast,” explains O’Connor.
 "If you know you like eggs on toast and that’s going to be pleasurable, then the act of eating it releases the appetite.”

 Start small and build up.
 “With a couple who have unequal levels of desire, I would start by looking at what is pleasurable with sex?
 I’d suggest just touching and caressing at first because once pleasure is stimulated, it gathers speed.”